BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Experiments

 \subsection{Qualitative Results}

 To gain deeper insights into the prediction behavior of BEVTraj beyond quantitative metrics, we perform a qualitative study across diverse driving scenarios.
-This analysis aims to evaluate how effectively the model captures scene context and motion intent from raw sensor inputs.
+This analysis aims to examine how effectively the model extracts motion-relevant scene context and surrounding agent cues from raw sensor inputs, and how these representations translate into consistent and plausible trajectory predictions.

-As illustrated in Fig. \ref{fig:figure7}, BEVTraj produces plausible future trajectories even under challenging conditions such as sharp curves and occluded intersections.
-While baseline models often generate trajectories that deviate into incorrect lanes, BEVTraj consistently preserves alignment with the correct driving lane.
-This suggests that raw sensor data may offer additional visual cues—such as road surface markings, physical barriers, and spatial continuity of free space—that are not explicitly represented in HD maps, which are typically constrained to predefined classes such as dividers and boundaries.
-We hypothesize that these fine-grained cues enable BEVTraj to more accurately infer drivable areas, thereby contributing to its superior performance in Miss Rate.

-Although vectorized HD maps are compact and structurally efficient, they inherently abstract away the dense spatial details present in raw sensor data.
-In contrast, the BEV representation employed in BEVTraj preserves a spatial grid structure, which likely imposes stronger geometric constraints on predicted trajectories.
-This property appears particularly advantageous in scenarios involving sharp turns or lane merges, where precise alignment with road geometry is essential.
-In such cases, baseline models relying on vectorized maps often exhibit unstable lane-following behavior, whereas BEVTraj maintains more consistent and reliable performance.

-This discrepancy may stem from architectural differences in the way each model encodes spatial information.
-For HD map-based models, the abstraction process may induce unstable activation distributions when encountering complex road geometries.
-In contrast, BEVTraj integrates explicit positional cues via deformable attention in a more granular and localized manner: spatial weights are not shared globally but are individually learned for each attention query.

-In particular, the Iterative Deformable Decoder processes positional information independently for each predicted waypoint at every future timestamp.
-This design allows the model to adapt flexibly to local geometry, as each point along the predicted trajectory can selectively attend to spatial regions most relevant to its own position.
-Such per-timestep localization is especially advantageous in scenarios involving sharp curves or nonlinear motion, where uniform spatial treatment may degrade prediction accuracy.

-Notably, BEVTraj succeeds in generating trajectories that align with implicit lane geometry and obstacle boundaries, even in the absence of explicit HD map information.
-These findings underscore the advantage of directly modeling dense features from raw sensor data, particularly in spatially complex environments where vectorized map representations may fall short.